ossf/gb-planning-committee/README.md

 # Governing Board Planning Committee
-The OpenSSF Governing Board Planning Committee meets weekly to discuss topics related to planning, mission, vision, roadmap, milestones and key metrics related to the overall success of the organization.
+The OpenSSF Governing Board Planning Committee meets weekly to discuss topics related to planning, mission, vision, roadmap, milestones and key metrics for the overall success of the organization.
 ## Get Involved

 ### Communications: